Atmosphere

 Children

-The children are encouraged to explore their classroom environment, express their ideas, collaborate, and help others.
+The children are encouraged to explore their classroom environment, collaborate, and help others.
 They are free to choose their activities on their own, to learn independently and at their own pace, and to engage in activities for as long as the material holds their interests.
-The children develop physically, socially, intellectually, and creatively within a joyful environment.

 Montessori children often refer to the various activities of the classroom as “work”.
 Children are free to “work” either at small tables or on mats, wherever they feel the most comfortable.
 When the children have completed an activity, they return the materials to the shelf, ready for the next child to use.

-Children are encouraged to experiment, investigate, make wise choices, solve problems, and be self-reliant.
-The children enjoy a great deal of independence, as well as freedom of movement and choice.
-Of course, freedom exists within defined limits of appropriate behaviour, and is balanced with responsibilities.
+Children enjoy a great deal of independence, as well as freedom of movement and choice.
+Of course, freedom exists within defined limits of appropriate behaviour.
 This freedom within a safe space is crucial to the Montessori program.
-However, it is always tempered by two important limits that will be beneficial throughout life – respect for others and respect for the environment.
+However, it is always tempered by two important limits – respect for others and respect for the environment.

 Teachers